Community Gardens

 Why mulch pathways?

-Only some pathways are mulched.
-When we have the capacity and can partner with gardeners and volunteers, we like to provide a thick layer of mulch for walking paths in the gardens.
-This adds to the safety, accessibility and delineation of plots throughout the garden.
-If you would like to spread mulch in the pathways in your garden area, please email communitygardens@cityofvancouver.us to find out how you can help.
+Not all pathways are mulched throughout the garden system; however, when we have the capacity and can partner with gardeners, we like to provide a thick layer of mulch to walk on within the pathways, this adds to the safety and delineation of plots throughout the garden.
+If you would like to spread mulch in the pathways of your garden area, please reach out to the garden team to find out how you can help.

 Can I compost at the garden?
 If so, where can I compost?